ES-07/docusaurus-documentation/docs/user-stories/user-stories-story-points.md

 The story points follow a *Fibonacci Sequence*.

-In a group meeting each of us said our opinion regarding how many points a user story should have,
+In a group meeting each of us said our opinion regarding how many points a user story should have, then we did the average of each one and attributed the pontuation.